 - Comb and sectioning clips

-Choosing a shade of hair dye
+Choosing a Shade of Hair Dye

-A useful tip when you are dyeing hair a lighter color is to use a hair dye shade that is cooler than your desired shade.
+A useful tip when you are dyeing hair a lighter color is to use a shade of hair dye that is cooler than your desired shade.
 Whenever you lighten black hair, lots of red and copper pigment is revealed because the base tone of your hair becomes visible.

-When you choose a dye, use ash brown shades for a natural brown result, and natural brown shades for a warmer result.
-For auburn shades and other shades of red brown, use the exact desired shade.
+When you choose a dye, use ash brown shades for a natural brown result and natural brown shades for a warmer result.
+For auburn shades and other shades of red-brown, use the exact desired shade.
 For this process, you can reach a level 4 medium brown at most.

 - Choosing a Shade of Brown Hair Color